jmestret/SQANTI-SIM/README.md

 ***

-*SQANTI-SIM* is a simulator of controlled novelty and degradation of transcripts sequenced by long reads.
+*SQANTISIM* is a simulator of controlled novelty and degradation of transcripts sequenced by long reads.
 It is a wrapper tool for RNA-Seq long-reads simulators such as [IsoSeqSim](https://github.com/yunhaowang/IsoSeqSim) and [NanoSim](https://github.com/bcgsc/NanoSim) (formerly Trans-NanoSim) to simulate transcripts based on the SQANTI3 structural categories ([publication](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5848618/) and [code repository](https://github.com/ConesaLab/SQANTI3)).

-The aim of SQANTI-SIM is to simulate novel and degradated transcripts in a controlled way using as ground-truth real transcripts in the reference annotation that fit the description of the different SQANTI3 structural categories.
+SQANTISIM aims to simulate novel and degraded transcripts in a controlled way using ground-truth present transcripts in the reference annotation that fit the description of the different SQANTI3 structural categories.

 ## Documentation

-Please refer to [Wiki](https://github.com/jorgemt98/SQANTI-SIM/blob/main/docs/wiki0.md) for how to install and use SQANTI-SIM
+Please refer to [Wiki](https://github.com/jorgemt98/SQANTI-SIM/blob/main/docs/wiki0.md) for how to install and use SQANTISIM

 ## Lastest updates

-Current version (21/04/2022): SQANTI-SIM version beta
+Current version (21/05/2022): 0.1.0-beta

 Updates, patches and releases:

 **beta:**
 - Please, try to use the tool and notify any bug or suggestion

-## How to cite SQANTI-SIM
+## How to cite SQANTISIM

-There is no SQANTI-SIM paper :disappointed:
+There is no SQANTISIM paper :disappointed: